 Specific requirements

-In addition to the standard requirements, an exemption application on the basis of a ‘major refurbishment’ must include:
+In addition to the standard application requirements, an exemption application on the basis of a ‘major refurbishment’ must include:

 • whether the Assessor has complied with subregulation 9(3A) by disclosing any conflict of interest in relation to the application.